National Museum of Sudan

-The National Museum of Sudan or Sudan National Museum, abbreviated SNM, is a two-story building, constructed in 1955 and established as national museum in 1971.
+The National Museum of Sudan or Sudan National Museum, abbreviated SNM, is a war damaged former museum, housed in a two-story building, constructed in 1955 and established as national museum in 1971.
+Before its destruction during the Sudanese civil war, the museum held an estimated 100,000 objects covering thousands of years of Sudan's history, ranging from the Nubian kingdoms and the Kushite empire to the country's Christian and Islamic periods.

+History

-The building and its surrounding gardens house the largest and most comprehensive Nubian archaeological collection in the world including objects from the Paleolithic through to the Islamic period, originating from every site of importance in Sudan.
-A significant catalyst for the museum's creation was the large number of relocated artefacts as a result of the International Campaign to Save the Monuments of Nubia.
+Before the Sudanese civil war that started in April 2023, the museum building and its surrounding gardens housed the largest and most comprehensive Nubian archaeological collection in the world, including objects from the Paleolithic through to the Islamic period, originating from every site of importance in Sudan.
+A significant catalyst for the museum's creation was the large number of relocated artefacts as a result of the 1960–1980 International Campaign to Save the Monuments of Nubia.

-In particular it houses collections of these periods of the history of Sudan: Paleolithic, Mesolithic, Neolithic, A-Group culture, C-Group culture, Kerma Culture, Middle Kingdom of Egypt, New Kingdom of Egypt, Napata, Meroë, X-Group culture and medieval Makuria.

-The museum is located on Nile Avenue in Khartoum in al-Mugran area, close to the confluence of the White and the Blue Nile.
+In particular, the museum comprised collections of the following periods of the history of Sudan: Paleolithic, Mesolithic, Neolithic, A-Group culture, C-Group culture, Kerma Culture, Middle Kingdom of Egypt, New Kingdom of Egypt, Napata, Meroë, X-Group culture and medieval Makuria.
+The museum is located on Nile Avenue in Khartoum's al-Mugran area, close to the confluence of the White and the Blue Nile.

+Destruction during the civil war

+The National Museum was the scene of heavy fighting during the Sudanese civil war (2023–present) between the Sudanese Armed Forces (SAF) and the paramilitary Rapid Support Forces (RSF).
+On 2 June 2023, the museum was taken over by the RSF.
+Most exhibits, among them ancient mummies dating back to 2500 BC, which are among the oldest and most archaeologically significant in the world, were destroyed, looted or badly damaged by the RSF.

+The Continent magazine commented these events as follows: "The war in Sudan is destroying not just the country's future, but also the country's past."
+Reports later emerged that most items from the museum's collection had been looted and some taken to be sold in South Sudan.
+Ikhlas Abdel Latif, the head of museums at the Sudanese national antiquities authority, said that items stored in the museum had been taken by truck to western Sudan and border areas.
+Following the expulsion of the RSF from Khartoum in March 2025, the director of Sudan’s National Corporation for Antiquities and Museums (NCAM), Ghalia Garelnabi, accused the RSF of destroying 90% of the museum's holdings, looting its archaeological gold collection and deliberately smashing other artifacts.
+Almost all of the 100,000 objects from the museum's collection were looted according to The Guardian.

 Collection

-The objects of the museum are displayed in four areas:
+The objects of the museum were displayed in four areas: